Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 ## Our Rust Library

 This program is going to be fairly stock standard.
-We'll write a Rust function which receives an array of integers and gives you back their average as a `f64`.
+We'll write a Rust function which receives an array of integers and gives you back their average as a `f64` and put it in [averages.rs](./arrays/averages.rs).

 ```rust
 // averages.rs